 Classroom chaos.
 If a classroom is noisy and poorly managed, kids' attention can wander from the task at hand, DuPaul says.

-There is no single test that diagnoses ADHD.
-Instead, the diagnosis should rely on different types of input from several people in the child's life.
+There is no single test that definitively diagnoses ADHD.
+Instead, the diagnosis should rely on tests and different types of input from several people in the child's life.